Andy Serkis

 Early Years

-Born on April 20, 1964, in West London, Serkis hails from a diverse background.
-His father, Clement Serkis, an Armenian-Iraqi gynecologist, and his mother, Lily, an Englishwoman, worked as a special education teacher at a school for children with learning disabilities.
+Born on April 20, 1964, in West London, Serkis comes from a diverse background.
+His father, Clement Serkis, was an Armenian-Iraqi gynecologist, while his mother, Lily, was an Englishwoman who worked as a special education teacher at a school for children with learning disabilities.
 Andy was one of five children in the family.

 Andy Serkis: young and now